Fix “macOS cannot verify that this app is free from malware”

 • Stricter Security Settings: The default settings limit the installation or opening of apps for those from identified developers.
 Apps from other sources automatically trigger the error message unless you adjust these settings.

-This error message reminds us to always be cautious about where our apps come from and ensure the app we’re trying to open is from a trustworthy source.
+This error message reminds us always to be cautious about where our apps come from and ensure the app we’re trying to open is from a trustworthy source.

-When you encounter this warning, it’s essential to understand that macOS is trying to protect your system from potentially malicious software.
 However, if you are sure the app is from a legitimate source, and unverified developers don’t necessarily mean the app is harmful, you can bypass this warning.

 1. Open Finder and locate the app icon of the blocked software.